GuitarML/modep-plugins/README.md

 ## Deploy
 You can deploy these plugins to your MODEP device using the following secure copy method.
 ```
-# After turning on your device, copy the lv2 package to your device from another computer.
+# After turning on your device, open a terminal and use the following commands to copy the lv2 package to your device from another computer.
 # Note: Default password for patchboxOS is "blokaslabs"

 scp -r <plugin.lv2> patch@patchbox.local:/home/patch